-2022, we're ready for you!
-Make a difference this year by choosing ethical sunglasses made with recycled or sustainable materials.
+Get ready for the best summer by choosing ethical sunglasses made with recycled or sustainable materials.
 We've compiled a list of some of our top picks, and the best part is that so many of these companies also have a meaningful give back program.
 Win win!

 Check out the links below to find some great choices for your sunny days.